milonmaze/privacy-terms-observatory/developers.facebook.com/terms.md

 ii.
 You must immediately begin remediation of the incident and reasonably cooperate with us, including by informing us in reasonable detail of the impact of the incident upon Platform Data and corrective actions being taken, and keeping us updated about your compliance with any notification or other requirements under applicable laws and regulations.
 7. Compliance Review Rights and Suspension and Termination of these Terms

 a.
 App Review.
 We may require that you submit your App for our review or approval (“App Review”).
 Whether or not your App (including its access to any Platform Data) is approved (which will be in our sole discretion), you will ensure that your App is compliant with these Terms and all other applicable terms and policies, and we may review your App for such compliance from time to time, in our sole discretion.
-You will cooperate with our reviews and provide any information we request therefor.
+You will cooperate with our reviews and provide any information we request.
 We may verify information you provide to us during any such reviews or otherwise in your App dashboard, which you will update to keep it complete and accurate.

 b.
 Regular Monitoring.
 We, or third-party professionals working at our direction (including auditors, attorneys, consultants, and/or computer forensics analysts) (collectively, “Third-Party Auditors”), may conduct regular monitoring of your App and its access to Platform and Processing of Platform Data using technical and operational measures.